BlueMountainsAnalytics/bma_ont_biosec_2022/docs/ASS_M.md

 The minimap2-miniasm pipeline is an incredibly fast and memory efficient way of assembling Long-Read data.
 However, it has several characteristics that differ from other assemblers:

  1. Miniasm outputs *unitigs* not *contigs*.
 Unitigs are *unique* parts in the assembly graph.
 This means all reads in your data "agree" on this part of the assembly.
 One could say they are high-confidence contigs.
 In contrast, *contigs* may include regions with ambiguous read information, depending on the algorithm used.
 As a result unitigs can be shorter and the miniasm assemblies more fragmented
- 2. Miniasm does not build a consensus sequence of the assembly.
-Thus, the error rate of the resulting unitigs is approximately the same as the error rate of the raw reads.
+ 2. Miniasm does not build a *consensus sequence* of the assembly.
+Building a consensus sequence is a common practice to reduce errors that the sequencing process introduces into single sequencing reads.
+By building a censensus sequence where each nucleotide position is based on the consensus of many reads covering the position sequencing errors can be removed and the resulting assembly is of much higher quality.

 First use minimap to map the filtered nanopore reads onto themselves.
-This will identify overlaps between read.
-Change into the directory *assembler_practical/minimap_miniasm* in the practical directory and map the reads using
+This will identify overlaps between the read.

+Change into the directory *assembler_practical/minimap-miniasm* in the practical directory and map the reads using

     minimap2 –x ava-ont \
-    ../../qc_practical/example_2/nanofilt_trimmed.fastq \
+    ../../qc_practical/filtered.fastq \
-    ../../qc_practical/example_2/nanofilt_trimmed.fastq \
+    ../../qc_practical/filtered.fastq \
-    | gzip -1 > ./minimap.paf.gz
+    > ./minimap.paf

 <br>
 <div style="background-color:#fcfce5;border-radius:5px;border-style:solid;border-color:gray;padding:5px">